sindresorhus/df/readme.md

 > Get free disk space info from [`df -kP`](http://en.wikipedia.org/wiki/Df_\(Unix\))

-Works on any Unix based system like OS X and Linux.
+Works on any Unix based system like macOS and Linux.

 *Created because all the other `df` wrappers are terrible.
 This one uses simple and explicit parsing.
 Uses `execFile` rather than `exec`.
 Ensures better platform portability by using the `-P` flag.
 Returns sizes in bytes instead of kilobytes and the capacity as a float.*